 This guide will walk you through the E-2 visa basics, how it compares to other investor visas, and why franchising is a powerful strategy.
-We’ll cover what it takes to qualify, how to choose the right business, and what mistakes to avoid to begin your journey with confidence.
+In this article, we will provide information regarding the basic qualifications needed for obtaining the E-2 visa, including comparing the E-2 to other investor visas.

 What is the U.S. Investor Visa?